Kizil Caves: Cave 14: Central Asian traders

-Cave 14, a small and nearly square room with a vaulted ceiling (2.17x2.17 meters), is considered as later than the "Cave of the Musicians", and dated to the late 4th century CE to early 5th century CE, circa 400 CE, by Rhie.
+Cave 14, a small and nearly square room with a vaulted ceiling (2.17x2.17 meters; 7 x 7 feet), is considered as later than the "Cave of the Musicians", and dated to the late 4th century CE to early 5th century CE, circa 400 CE, by Rhie.
 The cave has many designs showing Central Asian traders encountering various dangers on their way, such as being lost in the dark, and being saved by the Dragon-King Mabi.
 Cave 14 is considered as an important historical marker for the dress styles or the armour types worn by some of the figures.

 Cave 17: Tocharian royalty (circa 500 CE)

 Cave 17 (Cave of the Bodhisattva Vault) is large "central pillar" cave located near Cave 14, and high up on the rock to the right of Cave 8.
-It was probably the main cave of the group of caves from 14 to 19, which also includes several undecorated living quarters or viharas, and was dedicted to religious services.
+It was probably the main cave of the group of caves from 14 to 19, which also includes several undecorated living quarters or viharas, and was dedicated to religious services.
 Su Bai dates Cave 17 to the Second Stage (395–465 CE -+65), together with Cave 14.
 Luo and Wang date it to 465 CE +-65.
 Rhie attributes Cave 17 to circa 500, based on stylistic considerations.
-It is a "central pillar" cave, with a small, very colorfull, square cella (3.80x3.90 meters) with a vaulted ceiling, a central pillar with two side corridors, and a back room.
+It is a "central pillar" cave, with a small, very colorful, square cella (3.80x3.90 meters; 12 x 13 feet) with a vaulted ceiling, a central pillar with two side corridors, and a back room.
 These caves were possibly small chapels to nearby viharas.

 In Cave 17, on the lower left panel of the entrance wall, appeared a Royal family, composed of the King, Queen and two young Princes.
 They are accompanied by monks, and men in caftan.
 The relief is now in the Hermitage Museum.
 The King wears a crown and a triple halo, with Sasanian-type royal ribbons.
 He wears a long white caftan decorated with small diamond designs, and has long boots.
 His right hand is in front of his chest, holding an incense lamp, and he holds an akinakes sword and a red bag in the left hand.
 The end of a long knight's sword is visible behind the first boot.
 The king can be identified as a Tocharian king of Kucha.
 His Queen wears a long robe, and his two sons, Princes, wear ornate caftan and are fair-haired.